5.7 The role of External Examiners at Examination Boards

 (iv) appropriate persons who may attend at the Chair’s invitation in an advisory capacity.
 Such persons shall possess no voting rights.

-7. External Examiners on taught postgraduate schemes are formally required by the University to be present at the semester two meeting of the Examining Boards in June.
+7. External Examiners on taught postgraduate schemes are formally required by the University to be present at the Semester 2 meeting of the Examining Boards in June.
 There should be at least one External Examiner present at the final degree awarding board in November/December; this will be determined by the department on a pro-rata basis.
 Departments may invite other External Examiners to attend the final degree awarding Examining Board in November/December, in addition to the nominated External.

 8. The ARCHE External Examiner is formally required to attend two annual panels at which candidates are awarded a HEA fellowship (usually around November and May).
-The purpose of the panel is to confirm the award of Associate Fellow, Fellow, and Senior Fellow status in the Higher Education Academy through direct application through ARCHE and to recognise the award of Associate Fellow and Fellow status through participation in the PGCTHE and TPAU schemes.
+The purpose of the panel is to confirm the award of Associate Fellow, Fellow, and Senior Fellow status in the Higher Education Academy through direct application through ARCHE and to recognise the award of Associate Fellow and Fellow status through participation in the PGCTHE scheme.

-9. The PGCTHE external examiner is formally required to attend the main PGCTHE Examining Board in February and submit an annual report within 4 weeks of that boardunless requested to do otherwise by the Chair of the Examining Board.
+9. The PGCTHE External Examiner is formally required to attend the main PGCTHE Examining Board in February and submit an annual report within 4 weeks of that board unless requested to do otherwise by the Chair of the Examining Board.

 10. The Health Education External Examiners are formally required to attend the main Semester 3 Examining Board, unless requested to do otherwise by the Chair of the Examining Board.

-11. If External Examiners exceptionally cannot attend a meeting where their presence is formally required, they should be available for consultation with the Chair of the Board by telephone or other suitable means and shall dispatch all documents necessary for the due performance of the business of the meeting.
+13. If External Examiners exceptionally cannot attend a meeting where their presence is formally required, they should be available for consultation with the Chair of the Board by telephone or other suitable means and shall dispatch all documents necessary for the due performance of the business of the meeting.